 - a.
-The Managed Care Plan shall ensure its initial provider directory printed prior to enrolling recipients in the Managed Care Plan in each authorized Region matches the provider network submission used by the Agency to determine the Managed Care Plan has the capacity to provide covered services to all enrollees up to the maximum enrollment level.
-After the Agency's initial provider directory approval as part of the plan-specific readiness review specified in Section II, Responsibilities of the State of Florida, the Managed Care Plan shall ensure its provider directory (either printed or online) matches the most recent provider network file that the Managed Care Plan submitted to the Agency as specified in Section XIV, Reporting Requirements, and the Managed Care Plan Report Guide. - b.
-The Managed Care Plan shall furnish a printed provider directory to all enrollees.
-The Managed Care Plan shall update the printed provider directory at least every six months and provide the most recently printed provider directory to new enrollees.
-Comprehensive LTC Managed Care Plans shall distribute a separate LTC and MMA printed provider directory to enrollees with both LTC and MMA benefits. - c.
+The Managed Care Plan shall ensure its provider directory (either printed or online) matches the most recent provider network file that the Managed Care Plan submitted to the Agency as specified in Section XIV, Reporting Requirements, and the Managed Care Plan Report Guide. - b.
+The Managed Care Plan shall furnish each new enrollee a provider directory and may choose to distribute a printed version of the provider directory via surface mail, or provide written notification to the enrollee that explains how to obtain the provider directory from the Managed Care Plan's website.
+This notification shall also detail how the enrollee can request a hard copy of the printed provider directory from the Managed Care Plan at no charge.
+The Managed Care Plan shall update the printed provider directory at least every six months and provide the most recently printed provider directory to new enrollees in accordance with this section. - c.
 When distributing printed provider directories, the Managed Care Plan must append to the provider directory a list of the providers who have left the network and those who have been added since the directory was printed or, in lieu of the appendix to the provider directory, enclose a letter stating that the most current listing of providers is available by calling the Managed Care Plan at its toll-free telephone number and at the Managed Care Plan's website.
 The letter shall include the telephone number and the Internet address that will take the enrollee directly to the online provider directory. - d.
 The provider directory shall include the names, locations, office hours, telephone numbers of, and non-English languages spoken by current Managed Care Plan providers.
 The provider directory also shall identify providers that are not accepting new patients. - e.
 The Managed Care Plan shall arrange the provider directory by county as follows: - (1) Providers listed by name in alphabetical order, showing the provider's specialty; and - (2) Providers listed by specialty, in alphabetical order by name. - f.
 In accordance with s.
 1932(b)(3) of the Social Security Act, the provider directory shall include a statement that some providers may choose not to perform certain services based on religious or moral beliefs. - g.
-The Managed Care Plan is not required to include outpatient-based specialty providers in ambulatory surgical centers and hospital-based providers in the online or
+The Managed Care Plan is not required to include outpatient-based specialty providers in ambulatory surgical centers and hospital-based providers in the online or printed provider directory.
+However, the Managed Care Plan shall include these providers in the provider network file it submits to the Agency.